-Study of the physiology of palms and other monocots, identification traits, and appropriate uses of common species.
-Requirements for proper growing conditions and pruning will be examined to improve cultural management and assist with the diagnosis and treatment of common biotic and abiotic disorders.
-CSU
+Provides opportunities to learn the physiology of palms and other monocots, identification traits, and appropriate uses of common species.
+Understanding requirements for proper growing conditions and pruning of these plants will improve cultural management and assist with the diagnosis and treatment of common biotic and abiotic disorders.